German mediatisation: Impact of the French Revolution

 The outbreak of the French Revolution had immediate repercussions in Germany.
 From July 1789, a steady stream of French émigrés arrived in Germany.
 While most neighboring secular rulers, such as the Palatine Elector, the Margrave of Baden and the Duke of Württemberg, remained cautious, even following the confiscation of their property and jurisdictions in Alsace, the ecclesiastical rulers, who in addition to Church property had seen their diocesan rights abolished in that province, showed no such restraint.
-The Archbishop-Elector of Mainz offered hospitality to the Comte d'Artois and the Prince of Condé, and their presence attracted many others.
+The Archbishop-Elector of Mainz offered hospitality to the Count of Artois (who was later King Charles X) and the Prince of Condé, and their presence attracted many others.
 The Archbishop-Elector of Trier, maternal uncle to Louis XVI and his brothers, followed suit and before long an émigré community of some 20,000, many plotting the overthrow of the French revolutionaries, was established in the ecclesiastical principalities.
 In addition, some ecclesiastical rulers, most stridently August von Limburg, Prince-Bishop of Speyer, demanded immediate intervention against the "godless" revolutionaries.
 In this context the émigrés, and the ecclesiastical princes who harbored them, became the object of vituperative propaganda by the French revolutionaries.
 The threat posed by the émigrés was one of the factors that contributed to the growing ascendancy of the radical Jacobins who believed that a revolutionary war was the only way the achievements of the Revolution could be secured.

 After Revolutionary France declared war on Prussia and Austria in April 1792, its armies invaded, and by the end of 1794, France had consolidated its hold over the Austrian Netherlands and the rest of the left bank of the Rhine.
 The forcefully secular French Republic had outlawed independent, non-state-sanctioned houses of worship; thus both Catholic and Protestant Germany were hostile to the Republic.
 Many German rulers allowed French émigrés to carry on counterrevolutionary activities from their lands.
 The French leaders resolved more or less openly to annex those lands to the Republic as soon as circumstances permitted, dispossessing both secular and ecclesiastical German rulers.
 The French revolutionaries, and later Napoleon, felt that some of these secular rulers should be compensated, by receiving "secularized" ecclesiastical land and property located on the right bank.